Book: The Impossible Clue

 "It was the story of my life.
 Everyone understood that Della loved being onstage and that she hated math.
 Because that was normal.
 But when I said I loved math and hated performing, people looked at me like I had a screw loose.
 And because the things I liked weren't normal, I didn't have any right to ask other people to do them with me."
 (Page 1410142)

 Now, I would like to think this perspective is a bit of a stereotype in this day of STEM and GirlsWhoCode, but the bottom line is that it's nice to read about a girl who loves math, and also has relatively normal sibling rivalries and relationships with boys.
 AND she gets to solve a mystery involving a disappearing scientist and a possible invisibility suit.
 It doesn't get much cooler than that!
 I recommend The Impossible Clue for middle grade readers, especially those who love math and/or mystery.
 I hope that Alice returns for further adventures.

 Source of Book: Review copy from the publisher

-© 2016 by Jennifer Robinson of Jen Robinson's Book Page.
+© 2017 by Jennifer Robinson of Jen Robinson's Book Page.
 All rights reserved.
 You can also follow me @JensBookPage or at my Growing Bookworms page on Facebook.
 This site is an Amazon affiliate, and purchases made through affiliate links (including linked book covers) may result in my receiving a small commission (at no additional cost to you).